Segment Security

 The no segment policy policy-drop-all default command allows segments to receive traffic.
 This is necessary to allow traffic within a segment.

-The default segment policy policy-drop-all default command restores the default, so that all traffic to all segments is dropped.
+The default segment policy policy-drop-all default command restores the default, so that all traffic to all segments drops.

 Command Mode